Garbage & Recycling

 Waste Management Program

-Homewood Disposal Service provides refuse service for the City of Oak Forest.
+Homewood Disposal Service (HDS) provides refuse service for the City of Oak Forest.
 This program includes trash (weekly), landscape waste (April-November) and recycling (every two weeks).
 View Homewood Disposal's pickup and holiday schedules.

 Garbage Container Code